luizgcserra/awsqldbpoc/README.md

 #### Notes:

-In this experiment, issues of idempotency were not considered.
+In this experiment idempotency requirements were not considered.

 Idempotency support:
 - Amazon DynamoDB: Allow to implicitly insert or update data, balance update requires running in a transactional context.